 The County continues to identify ways to reduce its OPEB liability and implements strategies accordingly.
-The County is currently in the process of addressing the growth of this liability in the following ways: Post 65 retirees were transitioned to a Medicare Advantage Plan effective August 1, 2013 thereby removing them from the County's self -insured plan and saving an estimated \$3.5 million a year.
-Healthcare plan design changes agreed upon by the County's Healthcare Coalition are expected to begin January 1, 2015.
-The new plan design is expected to save between \$2.4 and \$2.7 million in annual costs through plan design changes, including increased office visit co-pays and increased prescription co-pays for mail order fills.
+The County is currently in the process of addressing the growth of this liability in the following ways: since August 1, 2013 Medicare eligible retirees and dependents are placed in a Medicare Advantage Plan thereby removing them from the County's self -insured plan and saving an estimated \$3.5 million a year.
+Health benefit plan design changes will be implemented after collective bargaining negotiations on new labor agreements are completed in 2015.
+The new plan design is expected to save between \$2.4 and \$2.7 million in annual costs through changes including increased office visit co-pays and increased prescription co-pays for mail order fills.
 The plan design is subject to ratification by the unions at the time labor agreements are settled.
-The County is currently seeking in collective bargaining negotiations to increase the health plan employee contribution ratios from the current levels of 10% medical/15% prescription hybrid to 11.8% medical/30% prescription.
-This change would generate approximately \$6.7 million in yearly plan savings.
+The County is pursuing its goal in collective bargaining negotiations to increase employee contribution ratios for the health benefit plan from the current levels of 10% medical/15% prescription hybrid to a flat 30%.
+This change would generate approximately \$7 million in yearly plan savings.